freesh/butler/README.md

             'task' => 'question',
             'options' => [
-                'projectname' => 'What is the name of your project?', 'projectvendor' => 'What is the vendor of your project?'
+                'projectname' => 'What is the name of your project?', 'projectvendor' => 'What is the vendor of your project?', 'level1.sub1.myvar' => 'first tree in level1',
+                'level1.sub2.myvar' => 'different tree in level1'
             ],
         ]);
  ```